 A network protocol is a set of rules describing how networks handle the transfer of data.
 Common examples include Transfer Control Protocol (TCP), User Datagram Protocol (UDP), and Internet Message Control Protocol (IMCP).

 A port is a number (between 0 and 65535) that identifies a logical “slot” or pigeonhole through which data passes on its way to or from an application or program.
 The IP address and port number often go together, making the port a “sub address” similar to an apartment number that distinguishes one unit in a building.
 Many ports have been traditionally designated for certain uses–for example, Web traffic most commonly uses ports 80 and 443.

 Microsoft Windows, Apple’s Mac OS X, and other modern computer operating systems come with a software firewall built in.
 A software firewall performs the same task as the hardware version, protecting the computer from intruders over the Internet.
 In many instances, the software is turned on by default, providing security for computer users who don’t have a hardware firewall.
 Software and hardware firewalls can coexist without any trouble on the same network, improving security through redundancy.

 Modern home network devices now provide the functionality of a firewall, router, and switch in a single unit.
 Combining these services has greatly lowered the cost of home networks as well as simplified setup and maintenance.
 The switch allows local devices to communicate with each other and share a common Internet service; the router sends data to the Internet from the home network; and the firewall keeps the local network safe.

 Since 1995, Atlantic.Net has been providing reliable internet service to thousands of customers.
-From Dial-up and Broadband access we have moved into offering he best in cloud hosting and a wide variety of popular one-click cloud hosted applications.
-In 20 years of service, our solutions have been focused on providing the very best in web solutions to our valued customers!
+From Dial-up and Broadband access we have moved into offering the best in dedicated hosting as well as other types of hosting solutions.
+In 20+ years of service, our solutions have been focused on providing the very best in web solutions to our valued customers!